 Nature is a dynamic thing in and of itself, and sometimes convulsively so.
-Humans are its beneficiaries and at times its victims.
+Humans are its beneficiaries and, at times, its victims.
 They are also increasingly agents, interacting in and with natural processes.
 Over several millennia, the human species has become one of the forces of nature, a critical part of its destiny, and ever more so today and tomorrow.
 Perhaps even, the human species may be a catalyst in another convulsion in the course of natural history.
 As nature more and more becomes an object of human artifice, its prospects move to the forefront of human consciousness.
-‘What have we done with nature?’ we may well ask ourselves.
+"What have we done with nature?" we may well ask ourselves.
 What have been the forms and effects of our interventions?
-What are the implications of our newfound species-role as a force of nature, and what the responsibilities that accompany this role?
+What are the implications of our species-role as a force of nature, and what are the responsibilities that accompany this role?
 How can we create a viable home for ourselves alongside the other lifeforms of the planet?

-Economy: Here we consider the dynamics of our material life, where in our social relations and using our tools we mix our energies with the natural world to meet our human needs.
-The challenge is to create economic systems which are environmentally viable, not destroying or damaging our life sources as natural beings.
+Here we consider the dynamics of our material life, where in our social relations and using our tools we mix our energies with the natural world to meet our human needs.
+The challenge is to create economic systems that are environmentally viable, not destroying or damaging our life sources as natural beings.
 Such systems also need to be culturally viable, not harming our identities and ultimately what is humane in our natures.
 And they need to be socially viable, not creating destructive tensions and unsustainable injustices around axes of inequality of access to material and social resources.